 The smarter route?
 Hiring a nearby Columbus marketing agency that specializes in SEO for a fraction of the cost.

-A good agency will handle the technical, on-page, and off-page pieces: all the things most businesses struggle to get right.
+A good agency will handle the technical, on-page, and off-page pieces: all the things most businesses often struggle to get right.

 4. Better Content Results in Higher Conversion Rates